dburriss/dburriss.github.io/_posts/2017-03-21-aspect-rating.md

 ### Team work

 How well does the team feel it is collaborating?
 Are they pair-programming?
 Are they stepping on each others toes?
-Are they aware of what each team member is doing.
+Are they aware of what each team member is doing?
 See my [post on big agile teams](/big-agile-teams) for some ideas of facilitating team communication.

 ### Learning